 All non-residential buildings at Haverford College are “smoke-free areas”.
 No one may smoke inside any such building, and smokers should take care not to cause others discomfort when smoking too close to an entrance of such a building.
 In the cases of KINSC and VCAM the smoke-free perimeter is 25' from the edge of the building.

 A new Smoking Policy took effect on July 1, 2019.
 The policy prohibits smoking in all College buildings and vehicles, and includes a 25-foot smoke-free perimeter around buildings, athletic events, and courtyards/patios/bus stops.

-Since there is a plethora of policies and procedures concerning the student experience at Haverford, the Student’s Guide was created to centralize and make accessible important information.
-The Student’s Guide includes, among many other important documents: the Honor Code, the Alcohol Policy, the Business Venture Policy, the Smoking Policy, and the Posting Policy.
+Since there is a plethora of policies and procedures concerning the student experience at Haverford, the Student Life Community Guidelines was created to centralize and make accessible important information.
+The Community Guidelines includes handbooks, policies, and procedures.